The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

 This Practice Note considers making an application for permission to appeal.
 Applicants must first be sure that they wish to apply for permission to appeal a decision as opposed to applying for a variation to an order, for example, or asking the judge to expand upon their reasons.
 For further information, see Practice Note: Permission to appeal—preliminary considerations.
 Applicants should also be sure that they are proceeding in the correct court and that it has jurisdiction to deal with the application, see Practice Note: Starting an appeal—general provisions.

-An application for permission to appeal may be made:
+An application for permission to appeal may

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.